Better experience in portrait mode.

 <nil>

-"Being here, I feel the difficulties faced by the Palestinian Muslims in performing prayers either at the Dome of the Rock or Masjid Qibli (the original qibla before Mecca).
-All the gates are guarded by Israeli soldiers fully armed with rifles ready to fire.
+"Being here, I feel how difficult it is for the Palestinian Muslims to perform prayers, whether at the Dome of the Rock or the Qibli Mosque (the original qibla before Mecca).
+All the entrances are guarded by Israeli soldiers fully armed with rifles ready to fire.
 The rules for entering the Al Haram complex depend on the mood of the guards.
 Today, our group almost had to cancel our entry just because one of my friends was wearing a red turban.
-We had to change gates almost 3 times, negotiate with the Israeli forces, and even leave our passports at the gate.Upon arriving at the mosque, while performing prayers, my heart was anxious as if sensing danger lurking at any moment.
-It was truly a valuable experience that made me grateful to live in Indonesia where it's so easy to go to the mosque, yet my heart is always ensnared by laziness," wrote Hanung on his personal Instagram.
+We had to change gates almost 3 times, negotiate with the Israeli guards, and even leave our passports at the gate.Upon arriving at the mosque, while performing prayers, my heart was anxious as if sensing danger lurking at any moment.
+It was truly a valuable experience that made me grateful to live in Indonesia, where it is so easy to go to the mosque, yet my heart is always ensnared by laziness," wrote Hanung on his personal Instagram.